- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 - Oracle’s flexible design should beat SAP HANA in performance for all but pure analytic applications.

 - The logic presented by SAP that the entire database should be columnar never made sense because few tables are used in analytics.
-Therefore does it make sense to use analytics-optimized tables (the columnar design) for every single application table?
+Therefore does it make sense to use analytics-optimized tables (the columnar design) for every application table?

 Furthermore, Oracle’s in-memory modal switch adds to the price of Oracle 12c both in license and in maintenance.